up-n-atom/wsceepdump/README.md

 3. Select all and copy the hex output.
 4. Paste the copied hex output as _hex_ into a Hex Editor such as https://hexed.it/ or [HxD](https://mh-nexus.de/en/hxd/)
 5. Save As...

+## Testing

+[Higan](https://higan.dev/) is able to load and emulate your EEPROM dump by renaming it as _save.eeprom_ and moving it into the _Systems/WonderSwan Color_ or _Systems/SwanCrystal_ directories.

 ## Custom Bootsplash